boazsegev/plezi-website/docs/guides/controllers.html.md

 ## Helper methods and objects

-(todo: write documentation)
+Once a controller class had been attached to a route, Plezi will inherit this class and add to it some functionality that is available within the controller's methods.

+The following properties and methods are accessible from within your Controller classes.

 ### `request`

+The request object is a Hash like object, containing the request's information and some helper methods.

 Read more at the <a href='http://www.rubydoc.info/gems/iodine/Iodine/Http/Request' target='_blank'>YARD documentation for the Request object</a>.

-(todo: write documentation)

 ### `response`

+The response object allows more control of the response, such as setting headers, streaming the response etc'.

 Read more at the <a href='http://www.rubydoc.info/gems/iodine/Iodine/Http/Response' target='_blank'>YARD documentation for the Response object</a>.

-(todo: write documentation)

 ### The `params` hash

-(todo: write documentation)
+The `params` Hash includes all the data from form data, query data and route parameters that had been collected for the request.

+It's a shortcut for `requst.params`.

+Param keys are always symbols.
+Values are either Strings, numbers or `true`/`false`.

+Uploaded files include the following data (assuming `:file_field` is the name of the file input in the Html form):

+* `params[:file_field][:name]` - contains the original file's name.

+* `params[:file_field][:type]` - contains the file's mime type.

+* `params[:file_field][:size]` - contains the length of the file uploaded in bytes.

+* `params[:file_field][:file]` - contains a Tempfile which stores the file data.

+* `params[:file_field][:data]` - will dump the Tempfile data into the memory and store it in the Hash.
+Don't use this except if you intend to read the whole file data into the memory anyway.

+Some param names are reserved, as they are used for common shortcuts or other uses.
+Reserved params names include:

+* `:locale` - this param name will set the locale when using the I18n gem.

+* `:format` - this param name will set the format of the template being rendered.

+Read about [routes](./routes) to discover how to use the request path to set parameters.

 ### The `cookies` cookie-jar

-(todo: write documentation)
+The `cookies` cookie jar is a Hash that both reads and writes cookies (it uses `response.set_cookie` whenever a value is assigned to a cookie name).

+To read a cookie name, simply:

+    cookies[:name]

+To set a cookie's value, simply:

+    cookies[:name] = "value"

+It's also possible to set the <a target='_blank' href='http://www.rubydoc.info/gems/iodine/Iodine/Http/Response#set_cookie-instance_method'>`response.set_cookie` options</a> when setting the value. i.e.:

+    cookies[:name] = {value: "value", secure: true}

+Remember, cookies are sent to the browser using Http headers - you CAN'T set cookies after the headers were sent.
+If streaming a response, make sure to set all cookies BEFORE streaming begins.

 ### The `flash` cookie-jar

-The `flash` object is a little bit of a magic hash that sets and reads temporary cookies. these cookies will live for one successful request to a Controller and will then be removed.
+The `flash` object is a little bit of a magic hash that sets and reads temporary cookies.
+These cookies will be removed after the next request sent by the client to the application.

 Use it like a Hash, using `flash[:key]` to read or `flash[:key]=value` to set.